GabrielGhe/GabrielGhe.github.io/_posts/2015-04-07-c-templates.md

 In C++, generics are done using templates.
 Templates generate the required code at compile time instead of at runtime.
 This improves performance significantly.
 You can find more information about templates [here](http://www.cprogramming.com/tutorial/templates.html).
-Templates can only be in the header files.

 <!-- Content -->
 <h3>Content</h3>